 Be stretched to try new ideas, some that may push you to a new place and some that will affirm your ability as a designer; and

-Become confident that you can make quilts unique to you.
+Become confident that you can design quilts unique to you.

-The class will be four three-hour classes spread over four months, allowing time between classes to use what you learn.
+The class will be five three-hour classes spread over five months, allowing time between classes to use what you learn, plus a final critique session for those who are interested.

 Finding Your Color Sense